richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 to make connections to network services.
 One recent example is service binding via the "SVCB" and "HTTPS" DNS resource record (RR) types.
-This document does not define any identity representation or verification procedures that are specific to SVCB-compatible records because the use of such records during connection establishment does not currently alter any of the PKIX validation requirements specified herein or in any other relevant specification.
-(Future SVCB mapping documents could specify altered PKIX rules for new use cases.)
+This document does not define any identity representation or verification procedures that are specific to SVCB-compatible records, because the use of such records during connection establishment does not currently alter any of the PKIX validation requirements specified herein or in any other relevant specification.
+For example, the PKIX validation rules for {{HTTP-OVER-TLS}} and {{DNS-OVER-TLS}} do not change when the client uses {{SVCB-FOR-HTTPS}} or {{SVCB-FOR-DNS}}.
+However, it is possible that future SVCB mapping documents could specify altered PKIX rules for new use cases.
-For example, the PKIX
-validation rules for {{HTTP-OVER-TLS}} and {{DNS-OVER-TLS}} do not change when the client uses {{SVCB-FOR-HTTPS}} or {{SVCB-FOR-DNS}}.

 # Designing Application Protocols {#design}